Home / Journals / BIOCELL / Vol.46, No.1, 2022

 JUAN ZHANG2, JUN HUANG3, YAYUAN TANG2, XIUZHEN LONG1

-BIOCELL, Vol.46, No.1, pp. 195-205, 2022, DOI:10.32604/biocell.2022.016563
+BIOCELL, Vol.46, No.1, pp. 195-205, 2022, DOI:10.32604/biocell.2022.016563 - 28 September 2021

-(This article belongs to this Special Issue: Reproductive Health and Embryonic Development)
+(This article belongs to the Special Issue: Reproductive Health and Embryonic Development)

 Abstract Age-related declines in fertilization success have been reported for a wide range of species.
 The fertilization of parasitic wasps is closely related to egg production and sperm storage.
 Aenasius bambawalei (Hymenoptera: Encyridae) is a key parasitic wasp of the important invasive mealybug Phenacoccus solenopsis (Hemiptera: Pseudococcidae).
 The female offspring ratio of this parasitic wasp was declined with parental age in mass rearing under laboratory conditions.
-To investigate the molecular mechanisms involved in the reproduction of A. bambawalei, an extensive analysis of the impact of age on transcriptome profile of mated ovaries of this wasp was performed by comparing the gene… More >
+To investigate the molecular mechanisms involved in the reproduction of A. bambawalei, an extensive analysis of the impact of age on transcriptome profile of mated ovaries of this wasp was performed by comparing… More >

 • Open AccessOpen Access